onflow/cadence-lang.org/versioned_docs/version-1.0/cadence-migration-guide/index.md

 #### Expectations

 - Any contracts that are not upgraded will fail after Testnet and Mainnet upgrade.
+  They **WILL NOT** be able to be upgraded again, so it is imperative that developers stage their upgrades before the Cadence 1.0 migration.
 - After the Testnet upgrade, Cadence versions will differ on Testnet (v1.0) and Mainnet (v0.42).
 - Developers must take extra considerations if they wish to continue deploying on the mainnet during this period.
 Otherwise, incompatibilities between different Cadence versions will lead to failed deployments.